ohemaag/raven-zmk/README.md

 Raven is designed to use a PCB, but can be handwired if you desire.
 The case and plate have been designed to be easily 3d printed.
 This keyboard does not utilize standoffs or screws, but is desinged to simply sit in the case, using rubber bumpers to prevent the pcb from moving while typing in or out of the case.

 ![bottom pcb](./raven_images/raven_bottom_pcb.jpeg)
+*Note: this is my prototype final PCB is slightly different / includes reset button
 ### Parts Needed
 - Raven PCB (Gerber available here)
 - 42 MX style switches